top of page

 São Paulo

-The 1990s residence was purchased by a couple of clients who wanted to transform it into a space for contemplation and yoga classes, as well as rooms for rent and coworking.
-Thus, the project developed by Superlimão had to accommodate a large room for classes, a reception area on the ground floor, a room for a studio and coworking on the upper floor, as well as a room for rent in the old outbuilding.
-Based on these needs, it was essential that the old house with few openings become a spacious and well-lit space.
-Larger openings were opened to allow light to enter, filtered by jute panels.
-The ceramic flooring in the outdoor area gave way to a garden with areas for relaxation and, in the search for architecture that brought calm, a more neutral and cozy palette was chosen, with natural elements.
-The light walls with curved corners brought an even greater feeling of coziness to the space.
-The staircase, present in the indoor area, did not allow for the necessary spaciousness of the space for yoga classes.
-Furthermore, it was necessary to isolate the use of the second floor since it would be used for rental purposes.
-In order to solve these demands, the staircase was repositioned and became a new – and important – element of the house and facade.
-Made of metalwork and perforated sheet metal, the staircase gained lightness and made the facade more striking.
-The existing frames were replaced by metal frames that create an interesting design when closed by the jute doors.
-In the indirect lighting, subtle light effects were created to bring even more warmth and comfort to the environment.
+The 1990s-era residence was purchased by a couple who wanted to transform it into a contemplative space for yoga classes, as well as rental rooms and a coworking space.
+Therefore, the project developed by Superlimão included a spacious classroom, a reception area on the ground floor, a studio and coworking space on the upper floor, and a rental room in the old outbuilding.
+Based on these needs, it was essential that the old house, with few openings, become a spacious and bright space.
+Larger openings were created to allow light to filter through jute panels.
+The ceramic tile flooring in the outdoor area gave way to a garden with relaxation areas, and in the pursuit of a calming architecture, a more neutral and cozy palette was chosen, incorporating natural elements.
+Light walls with curved corners further enhanced the feeling of warmth.
+The staircase in the indoor area did not allow for the necessary spaciousness for yoga classes.
+Furthermore, it was necessary to isolate the second floor's use, as it would be used for rental purposes.
+To address these needs, the staircase was repositioned and became a new—and important—element of the house and facade.
+Made of metalwork and perforated sheet metal, the staircase gained lightness and enhanced the facade's appeal.
+The existing frames were replaced with metal frames, which create an interesting design when closed by the jute doors.
+Indirect lighting created subtle light effects to add even more warmth and comfort to the space.

 Architecture: Superlimão